A.J. Green Player Prop Bets for NFL Week 17 | Arizona vs. Dallas 1/2/2022

 - With 14 targets in the red zone this season, Green has been on the receiving end of 20.3% of his team's 69 red zone pass attempts.

-- The Cardinals have thrown the football in 54.1% of their plays from scrimmage this year while running the ball 45.9% of the time.
+- The Cardinals have thrown the ball in 54.1% of their plays from scrimmage this year while staying on the ground 45.9% of the time.
 This offensive attack ranks 10th in the NFL in points scored.

 - Click over to SISportsbook and find the latest player props and odds for Green's matchup with the Cowboys.